gve-sw/gve_devnet_meraki_mv_offline_debugger/README.md

 ![](IMAGES/snow_ticket.png)

-The ticket content is written to a CSV File specified in `config.py` as well.
+The ticket content is written to a CSV File as a backup.
+A new CSV file is created every week in `/flask_app/csv_reports` with a week and year stamp containing the entries for that week.

 ![](IMAGES/csv_report.png)